petcap/bCloud/README.md

 Ever left your encrypted laptop unlocked in a public place?
 I have, and every time, I worry someone might steal my data.
 This project implements remote screen lock and shutdown of your Linux based machine.

 bCloud establishes a Socket.IO connection using mutual TLS authentication.
-The client-server model is written in such a way that if you issue a lock or shutdown command, it will eventually always reach your client machine, even if they are taken offline!
-This is due to the client keeping a lock and shutdown timer, causing it to lock its screen after losing connectivity to the server and eventually shutting down the machine, unless it has been manually unlocked by entering your password.
+The client-server model is written in such a way that if you issue a lock or shutdown command, it will eventually always reach your client machines, even if they are taken offline!
+This is possible due to the client starting a lock and shutdown timer if it loses its connection to the server, guaranteeing that your machine will remain safe.
+If you unlock your screen after it has been automatically locked, the shutdown timer is cancelled, allowing you to work offline.

 ## Building instructions